hb9kns/plog/README.md

 any available post, and then generate index files in HTML and pure text version for publication as blog and glog.

+It is possible to run `allpub.sh` automatically and remotely, if its directory is under git version control.
+For this, you must run `installhook.sh` once on the publishing server; it installs a git "post-update" hook which is run whenever you push the git repo's content from a remote system.
+The hook in turn changes to the repo's working directory and runs `allpub.sh` in there.
+(This of course won't work in the situation described below, where publication and script execution should run as different users.)

 #### Publication (blog/glog)

 As it might not be desirable to publish the generated HTML and pure text